Maurice de Sausmarez: Basic Design

 'Basic Design', inspired by Bauhaus education principles, played a vital role in revolutionising art school teaching in Britain in the 1950s and 1960s.
 The key figures in this movement included Victor Pasmore, Tom Hudson, Harry Thubron and de Sausmarez.
 The two main principles of the movement were a reasoned and objective approach to teaching and the importance of embracing science, technology and the modern world.
 In 1956 de Sausmarez, Thubron and Hudson contributed to a pivotal Society for Education through Art conference at which de Sausmarez argued that in art theory there existed "a thinly disguised conspiracy against intelligence, resulting from the arbitrary splitting of consciousness and intellect as though they were mutually exclusive instead of inseparable [and that] the denigration of intelligence has serious consequences in art education".

 De Sausmarez's approach to 'Basic Design' education focused on fostering a curiosity and inquisitiveness in students.
 His aim was to create rational, objective teaching that supported emotional and intellectual development; a philosophy he developed with colleague and fellow artist Peter Green while teaching at Hornsey College of Art.
 De Sausmarez's book on these principles, Basic Design: The Dynamics of Visual Form, was published in 1964 and remains in print.

 De Sausmarez's close colleague Harry Thubron developed his Basic Design Course partly at the North Riding Summer Schools they taught together in Scarborough.
 Thubron's course formed a new model for teaching in art and is still used in Foundation Diplomas.

 In 1963 Thubron taught a ten-day winter school course in life drawing at the Byam Shaw School of Drawing and Painting alongside de Sausmarez, sculptor Hubert Dalwood and abstract artist Terry Frost.
 The experimental course was attended by approximately 70 painters and students and involved laying large sheets of paper on the floor, the students working closely together and several life models moving around the crowded space.
 It aimed to "destroy habitual practices" and "encourage creative response".
 The course was documented by painter and filmmaker John Jones, the resulting 30 minute film Drawing with the Figure (1963) includes commentary by Thubron and a soundtrack of improvised jazz.

 Byam Shaw School of Drawing and Painting

-De Sausmarez was principal of the Byam Shaw School of Drawing and Painting from 1962–1969, where he worked to raise its reputation and standard.
+De Sausmarez was principal of the Byam Shaw School of Drawing and Painting from 1962 to 1969, where he worked to raise its reputation and standard.
 As principal of Byam Shaw, de Sausmarez championed the importance of talent over the entrance requirements set by the local authority when choosing potential students.
 He insisted the school remain focused on practical studio work: "the workshops not the talking shops, the academies of the past".

 The designer and inventor James Dyson studied at Byam Shaw, choosing the school because of its excellent reputation under de Sausmarez's leadership.
 Dyson credits de Sausmarez's guidance and teaching with inspiring him to become a designer.